frou/yt2pod/README.md

 time).
 Videos uploaded before the epoch are ignored.

 * `title_filter` is a regular expression.
 Videos with a title matching it have a podcast episode created for them.
-Use an empty string if you want them all.
+  * Use an empty string if you want them all.
+  * If you want to filter them, when possible, try to use a verbatim substring of the video titles you are interested in (i.e. don't make use of any regexp metacharacters), because this approach will cause less of your YouTube Data API quota to be used up.

 * `name` is the name of the podcast to be shown to the user in their podcast client.